cwbit/cakephp-mmochat/README.md

 Put differently, each channel is both a concept (i.e. I'm in local chat in this zone) as well as an actual unique channel (i.e. local chat in this zone maps to `:zone-local`).
 This allows us to have multiple `local` channels - ie. a local chat channel in each zone that are not shared between zones.

-This is accomplished by mapping each channel to a unique Node.js room.
+This is accomplished by mapping each channel to a unique Node.js room - i.e a location's `uuid`.

 ##### Joining a Channel